orgua/shepherd_v2_planning/16_concept_sw_pru.rst

 - Scheduling
     - one PRU should do time critical things, i.e. sampling into ringbuffer in shared PRU-Memory → other PRU-Core should handle transfer to cpu-memory
     - work timer/interrupt-based with short transactions, could do pin-reading the rest of the time
-- superficial code-analyse
-    - ringbuffer can be optimized
-        - modulo is expensive and not needed
-        - write more than 1 char if possible (both adc-values would be better)
-        - int-return is mostly const and not needed
-        - context switch by function calls are expensive (inline, variables via const ref)
 - try to add unit tests for critical code sections (vCap) -> make it more modular
 - benchmark the loop
     - timer, counter with min, max, mean with copy to host